CRYPPTON/Counter/README.md

 # Counter
-Programe for counting Days, Minutes and seconds between two date's
+Program for calculating the days, minutes and seconds that have elapsed from the beginning of the relationship until today